-Public Health Law Research has released its fifth call for proposals on studies that focus on the effects of laws and policies on public health.
+Public Health Law Research (PHLR) has released its sixth call for proposals on studies that focus on the effects of laws and policies on public health.

 The new call for proposals is available online: www.rwjf.org/cfp/phlr6

 The deadline for submitting proposals is April 15, 2014 at 3 p.m.
 ET.

 As much as $1.25 million is available in this round of funding for short-term studies.
 Studies up to 18 months long will be funded at up to $150,000 each.

 Join PHLR Associate Director Jennifer Ibrahim, PhD, MPH as she hosts a webinar on January 31 at 1:30 p.m.
 ET.
 Dr. Ibrahim will discuss how public health law research fits in with other areas of public health research, public health law research methods and theory, and resources available to address challenges in the field.

 The public health effects of laws on issues such as prescription drug abuse, occupational health and safety, and distracted driving will be investigated through nine new research projects.
 The grants announced today total nearly $1.1 million and will support short-term and time-sensitive studies on specific laws or regulations and the development of legal datasets.